-"Staying hydrated increases energy, improves movement, recovery and agility, thermoregulation, and aids in mental clarity and activity – all of which can improve physical performance and reduce the risk of injuries," says Noel Williams, a registered dietitian and board certified specialist in sports dietetics at Children’s Health℠ Andrews Institute Sports Performance powered by EXOS.
+"Staying hydrated increases energy, improves movement, recovery and agility, thermoregulation, and aids in mental clarity and activity – all of which can improve physical performance and reduce the risk of injuries," says Brittany Wehrle, a performance dietitian with the Children’s Health℠ Andrews Institute Sports Performance powered by EXOS.

-"Almost every measurement of performance – aerobic endurance, strength, power, speed, agility and reaction time – decreases with as little as 2% dehydration," explains Williams.
+"Almost every measurement of performance – aerobic endurance, strength, power, speed, agility and reaction time – decreases with as little as 2% dehydration," explains Wehrle.
 Learn more about the signs and symptoms of dehydration.

 - Improved muscle function.
 Hydrated muscles function better than dehydrated muscles.

 - Regulated blood pressure.
 Staying hydrated helps maintain blood pressure during exercise so your heart doesn’t work harder to maintain normal blood pressure.

 - Improved circulation.
 Staying hydrated also improves blood flow and circulation and thus the delivery of oxygen and nutrients to working muscles.
 Good hydration also helps remove metabolic by-products and waste from muscles, while replacing the water that is lost through sweat.

 How can proper hydration help young athletes reduce injury risk?

-"Dehydration contributes to muscle fatigue, which can increase the risk for injury," says Williams.
+"Dehydration contributes to muscle fatigue, which can increase the risk for injury," says Wehrle.
 Staying adequately hydrated can help reduce muscle fatigue and reduce the risk of injury.

 As athletes exercise, the core body temperature rises.
 In response, the body sweats to dissipate excess heat so it doesn't overheat.
-"Staying hydrated replaces the water lost through sweating and is essential for thermoregulation, helping to prevent cramps, heat exhaustion and heat stroke," says Williams.
+"Staying hydrated replaces the water lost through sweating and is essential for thermoregulation, helping to prevent cramps, heat exhaustion and heat stroke," says Wehrle.